 03.03 Review Past Weaknesses and Corrective Actions.

-Review previously identified weaknesses and corrective actions from licensee drill/exercise , QA audits, and NRC exercise inspection reports since the last biennial exercise and individual DEP PI inputs below the quarterly reported value.
+Review previously identified weaknesses and corrective actions from licensee drill/exercise reports, QA audits, and NRC exercise inspection reports since the last biennial exercise and individual DEP PI inputs below the quarterly reported value.
+This action does not replace the review of corrective actions performed under IP 71114.05, but rather, is to identify those weaknesses and corrective actions that can best be evaluated in the context of an emergency exercise as opposed to a program inspection, such as ERO performance weaknesses.

 Include equipment and facility items or other areas thought to be appropriate in the sample of corrective actions identified for observation during the exercise.

-/ /
+03.04 If the exercise contains the demonstration of strategies, procedures, and / or guidance developed under § 50.54(hh)(2) observe and evaluate the licensee’s implementation of their E-plan commitments.

+Note The inspector is not expected to evaluate of the adequacy or regulatory compliance of the licensee’s actions and / or procedures, only the licensee’s implementation of their E-plan commitment(s) for the 50.54(hh)(2) strategy requirement.

-03. Perform Independent Observation of Licensee Performance.
+03.05 Perform Independent Observation of Licensee Performance.